Which Workloads Should You Move from On-Premises to the Cloud?

 So then, cloud workload is an application, service or measurable amount of work that consumes cloud-based resources including compute power, networking and storage.

-Workloads Move from On-Prem to Cloud
+Workloads Move from On-Premises to Cloud

 Just as there are myriad ways to deploy workloads in on-premises environments, there are multiple reasons and approaches to deploying those same workloads in hybrid and public clouds.
 Deciding how, when, and where to use the cloud is a major concern for IT management and line-of-business executives.